pepone/redhat-rpm-config/buildflags.md

     the same compilation.
 For such architectures, the RPM build process explicitly selects the architecture variant by passing this compiler flag.
-*   `-fasynchronous-unwind-tables`: Generate full unwind information covering all program points.
-This is required for support of asynchronous cancellation and proper unwinding from signal handlers.
-It also makes performance and debugging tools more useful because unwind information is available without having to install (and load) debugging ienformation.
-    Asynchronous unwind tables are enabled for aarch64, i686, ppc64le, s390x, and x86_64.
-They are not needed on armhfp due to architectural differences in stack management.
-On these architectures, `-fexceptions` (see above) still enables regular unwind tables (or they are enabled by default even without this option).

 In addition, `redhat-rpm-config` re-selects the built-in default tuning in the `gcc` package.
 These settings are: